Josh-XT/Josh-XT/README.md

 ``.\Windows-Setup.ps1``

-## Why Pop!_OS 22.04 or Linux in general?
+## Why Pop!_OS or Linux in general?

-[Pop!_OS 22.04](https://pop.system76.com/) is my primary operating system for several reasons, I'll talk about some of those below.
+[Pop!_OS](https://pop.system76.com/) is my primary operating system for several reasons, I'll talk about some of those below.

 **Auto Tiling**